v3il/hgf-helper/README.md

 **This software was created to automate participation in mini-games on the channel — not to exploit or abuse the system.**

 It may stop functioning correctly at any time due to changes in the overlay — use it at your own risk.
-The author of the extension does **not** support account farming in any form and is **not responsible** for any timeouts or restrictions incurred as a result of using it.
+The author of the extension does **not** support account farms in any form and is **not responsible** for any timeouts or restrictions incurred as a result of using it.